 Registration is the process of selecting courses and completing the necessary processes to have the selections entered into the College records.
-Registrations are not considered to be official until payment for all related charges has been made.
+Payment for all related charges must be made by the tuition due date specified for the semester.

 Dates for registration periods are listed in the Academic Calendar.